Miklós Horthy: Occupation

-By many estimates, one of every three people murdered at Auschwitz during its operation was a Hungarian Jew killed between May and July 1944.
+By multiple estimates, one of every three people murdered at Auschwitz during its operation was a Hungarian Jew killed between May and July 1944.

 There remains some uncertainty over how much Horthy knew about the number of Hungarian Jews being deported, their destination, and their intended fate – and when he knew it as well as what he could have done about it.
 According to historian Péter Sipos, the Hungarian government had already known about the Jewish genocide since 1943.
 Some historians have argued that Horthy believed that the Jews were being sent to the camps to work and that they would be returned to Hungary after the war.
 Horthy himself wrote in his memoirs: "Not before August," he wrote, "did secret information reach me of the horrible truth about the extermination camps."
 The Vrba-Wetzler statement is believed to have been passed to Hungarian Zionist leader Rudolf Kastner no later than 28 April 1944, Kastner did not make it public.
 He made an agreement with the SS to remain silent in order to save the Jews who escaped on the Kastner train.
 The "Kastner train", a convoy that enabled Hungarian Jews to escape to Switzerland, left Budapest on 30 June 1944.